-Our assessment includes interviews with key staff at all levels in your organization including testers, test managers, developers, QA team, project managers, business units and senior managers, along with observations of how you actually perform tests, and a review of your existing test documentation.
-The goals of the assessment are:
+Our on-site assessments include interviews with key staff at all levels in your organization including testers, test managers, developers, QA team, project managers, business units and senior managers, along with observations of how you actually perform tests, and a review of your existing test documentation.

-- to build upon the strengths of your current processes and practices
+• To build upon the strengths of your current processes and practices

-- to pinpoint areas of potential test process and organizational improvement
+• To pinpoint areas of potential test process and organizational improvement

-- to align test improvement efforts with your organization’s long term strategic goals
+• To align test improvement efforts with your organization’s long term strategic goals

-- to produce a meaningful report which coveys details of how to show rapid improvement while sustaining long-term improvement goals
+• To produce a meaningful report which coveys details of how to show rapid improvement while sustaining long-term improvement goals

-- to help secure senior management support by getting the objective recommendations of a credible testing authority
+• To help secure senior management support by getting the objective recommendations of a credible testing authority

 Just two or three minor changes in test practices can result in tremendous overall improvements to your testing efforts.